 It also houses the largest known collection of works by Junius R. Sloan (1827-1900), a Hudson River School painter who lived and worked in the Midwest.
 Other focus areas within the collection include world religious art and Midwestern regional art.
 As well as displaying selections from its permanent collection, the Brauer Museum hosts a full schedule of special exhibitions and events.

-Please note that the Brauer Museum of Art will be closed from November 22 through November 30 for Thanksgiving Break.
+Please note that the Brauer Museum of Art will be closed from December 16 through January 4 for Valparaiso University's holiday break.

 For information on the sculpture installation Borders by Steinunn Thorarinsdottir, please click here.